It’s perplexing, but for whatever reason, customers like free shipping more than other (sometimes better) discounts and rewards.

 Online sellers will continue to shift toward fast and free shipping.
 You don’t want to be left behind.

-It’s our opinion that you should always offer some sort of a free shipping option.
-Whether it be as a promotional tool, after a minimum threshold is met, or through a membership program, customers expect free shipping when shopping online.
+It’s our opinion that you should always offer some sort of free shipping option.
+It can be used as a promotional tool after a minimum threshold is met or through a membership program.
+Customers have come to expect free shipping when shopping online.